Chapter 2. Deploying an NFS server

 Labeled NFS

-Enforces data access rights and enables SELinux labels between a client and a server for individual files on an NFS file system.
+Enforces data access rights and enables SELinux labels between a client and server for individual files on an NFS file system.

 Layout enhancements